jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 An error notification is displayed in case start date begins after end date.
 To solve this please reset date.

 = Why no start date in dashboard? =
-Because I have added a multi-day feature in version 4.1.

-All events posted with version 4.0 or older have 1 date only.
+All events posted with version 4.0 and older have 1 date only.
 To solve this please reset date.

 = Why no meta, image or categories while adding an event? = If these boxes are not present, they might be unchecked in Screen Options.